LianjiaTech/retrofit-spring-boot-starter/README_EN.md

 1. Inherit `BasePathMatchInterceptor` and write interceptor processor;
 2. Mark the interface with `@Intercept`.

+> To configure multiple interceptors, just mark multiple `@Intercept` annotations on the interface!

 The following is an example of how to use annotation interceptors *by splicing timestamp after the URL of a specified request*.